jsleslie/Ohare_taxi_demand/README.md

 **Weather data**

-Weather data for O'Hare Internation Airport ("ORD") was obtained from the Iowa State University Iowa Environmental Mesonet ASOS Network accessed [here](https://mesonet.agron.iastate.edu/ASOS/)
+Weather data for O'Hare Internation Airport ("ORD") was obtained from the Iowa State University Iowa Environmental Mesonet Automated Surface Observing System ("ASOS") Network, accessed [here](https://mesonet.agron.iastate.edu/ASOS/).
+ASOS stations are located at airports across the US and support the operations of the National Weather Service, the Federal Aviation Administration, and US Department of Defence.
+Using there variable descriptions provided [here](https://mesonet.agron.iastate.edu/request/download.phtml?network=IL_ASOS), data was collected for the 2013-2018 period at the hourly level for the following parameters:
+ - `temperature` in Farenheit;
+ - `dew_point` in Farenheit;
+ - `relative_humidity`;
+ - `wind_speed` in knotts;
+ - `precipitation` in inches;
+ - `visibility` in miles;
+ - `placeholder1`;
+ - `placeholder2`;
+ - `placeholder3`; and
+ - `wind_chill` in Farenheit.

 **Flights data**